 More vegan mousse recipes

-- 1 tbsp instant coffee granules
+- 1 tablespoon (15 g) instant coffee granules

-- 6.5 oz vegan dark chocolate
+- 6.5 oz (180 g) vegan dark chocolate

-- 2 tbsp whiskey
+- 2 tablespoons (30 ml) whiskey

-- 1 tbsp pure maple syrup
+- 1 tablespoon (15 ml) pure maple syrup

 - pinch sea salt

-- ⅓ cup aquafaba *see notes
+- ⅓ cup (80 g) aquafaba, *see notes

-- ¼ tsp cream of tartar
+- ¼ teaspoon (1.25 g) cream of tartar

-- 2 tbsp pure maple syrup
+- 2 tablespoons (30 ml) pure maple syrup

-- 2 tsp whiskey
+- 2 teaspoons (10 ml) whiskey

-- 1 tsp vanilla extract
+- 1 teaspoon (5 ml) vanilla extract

-- Dark chocolate shavings for garnish
+- Dark chocolate shavings, for garnish

 - Whisk the mixture until the chocolate is melted through.
-Add the whiskey, maple syrup and sea salt and stir well.
+Add the whiskey, maple syrup, and sea salt and stir well.
 Set aside and allow to come to room temperature.

 - To a clean large bowl add the aquafaba and cream of tartar.
 Use an electric whisk/stand mixer to beat for about 8 minutes until stiff.
 Use a spatula to carefully fold the whipped aquafaba into the cooled chocolate mixture, one large spoonful at a time.
-Once all of the ingredients have been incorporated, transfer the mousse into serving jars and place in the fridge to set for 4 hours (or overnight if preferred).
+Once all of the ingredients have been incorporated, transfer the mousse into serving jars and place it in the fridge to set for 4 hours (or overnight if preferred).

-- Store in airtight jars and consume within 2 days.
+- Store in airtight jars and consume within 3 days.